Primary Clinical Rotations

 Supervision and Meetings

-Jonathan Blassingame, III, Ph.D. – Dr. Blassingame is the program director for the Adult Intensive Outpatient Program.
+Jonathan Blassingame, III, Ph.D. – Dr. Blassingame is the Program Director for the Adult Intensive Outpatient Program.
 He provides clinical oversight for the psychology fellows on the outpatient rotation.
 He also conducts individual psychotherapy and psychological/cognitive assessments in the outpatient clinic.
-He supervises individual therapy cases, group therapy sessions, and outpatient assessment cases for the postdoctoral fellows and interns on the IOP Minor Elective Rotation.
+He supervises individual therapy cases, group therapy sessions, and outpatient assessment cases for the fellows.

-Phuong T. Nguyen, Ph.D. - Dr. Nguyen is the director of Psychology Services at Ben Taub Hospital.
-He is training director for the BTH-BCM Psychology Postdoctoral Fellowship and the program director for the BCM Anti-Human Trafficking Program.
+Phuong T. Nguyen, Ph.D. - Dr. Nguyen is the Director of Psychology Services at Ben Taub Hospital.
+He is Training Director for the BTH-BCM Psychology Postdoctoral Fellowship and the Program Director for the BCM Anti-Human Trafficking Program.
 He works primarily in the psychiatric inpatient service, teaching both a team member role and the consultation model to the inpatient fellow.
-Dr. Nguyen also serves as the Program Director for the STAR Program.
-He provides supervision for the fellow on the inpatient unit, for the STAR program, as well as the Anti-Human Trafficking Program.
-Dr. Nguyen is the Internship Training Director for the BCM Internship Program and provides supervision for intern on the Inpatient Unit Minor Elective Rotation.
+He provides supervision for the fellow on the inpatient unit and the Anti-Human Trafficking Program.

-Lynn Norwood, Psy.D. – Dr. Norwood is a staff psychologist for the Ben Taub Hospital Consultation and Liaison Service.
-She supervises the fellow rotating through the C & L service and oversees fellow’s clinical activities, which include consultation, assessment, and brief therapy with medically-ill patients.
-She also provides didactics to medical students and residents throughout the training year.
-She encourages fellow participation on these didactics.
-Dr. Norwood is the associate training director for the BTH/BCM Psychology Postdoctoral Fellowship and provides supervision for intern on the Consultation/Liaison Minor Elective Rotation.
+Yasmine Omar, Ph.D. – Dr. Omar is a Staff Psychologist for the Ben Taub Hospital Consultation and Liaison Service.
+She supervises the fellow rotating through the C & L service and oversees fellow’s clinical activities, which include consultation, assessment, and brief therapy with medically ill patients.

 Monthly Psychology Team Meeting - This time is used as a monthly check-in for psychology team members.
 Supervisors, postdoctoral fellows, and Interns are encouraged to utilize this supportive space to discuss and address issues that might arise during the training year.
 Topics of discussion have included patient risk assessment, treatment strategies, licensing process, and administrative issues.